+June 13, 2018

-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE

-Disgualification and Probation - Undergraduate & Postbaccaluareate
+Disqualification and Probation - Undergraduate & Postbaccaluareate

-Disgualification - Academic
+Disqualification - Academic

-Undergraduate students on academic probation are subject to academic disqualification if their subsequent Fall or Spring SJSU cumulative GPA falls below 2.0.
+Undergraduate students on academic probation are subject to academic disqualification if their subsequent Fall or Spring term GPA falls below 2.0.
 Freshmen on Academic Probation are allowed a second consecutive semester of probation if their SJSU cumulative GPA is in the range 1.50 to 1.99.